 6) managing the Association's funding and sponsorship in a fiscally responsible manner and in accordance with the principles and laws as are applicable and appropriate for governance of CALEP as a non-profit organization.

-Action Land & Environmental Services Ltd.
+Canada West Land Services Ltd.

 The Professional designations have been developed and approved by our Association.
 They are as follows:

 The course of action required to attain any of the above are set forth in the Professionalism Procedure document on the CAPL’s website.

 By the Association supporting and creating these designations, it was determined that they would set a standard by which other landmen, industry members, related government departments and the public can be assured that the holder of the designations has developed a high level of professional competency, understanding and ethical conduct.